Grimsby Secondary School

 Grimsby Secondary School (GSS) was a secondary school in Grimsby, Ontario, Canada.
-Operated by the District School Board of Niagara (DSBN), it has a student body of approximately 700 year-to-year.
-Due to construction delays of the West Niagara Secondary School, the 2022-2023 school year will still take place in the GSS building, but under the new name.
+Operated by the District School Board of Niagara (DSBN), it had a student body of approximately 700 year-to-year.

 Planned closure

 On March 28, 2017, the District School Board of Niagara voted in favour of a motion to close three high schools, including Grimsby Secondary School, in favour of a single large high school to be constructed at 5699 King Street in Beamsville.
-Under the current plan, Grimsby Secondary School will close in 2022 following the 2021–2022 school year, and the new amalgamated high school, named West Niagara Secondary School, will open in September 2022.
+Grimsby Secondary School closed in 2022 following the 2021–2022 school year, and the new amalgamated high school, named West Niagara Secondary School, opened in September 2022.

-Many groups have been vocal in opposing the planned closure of Grimsby Secondary School.
-The Town of Grimsby, as well as the Town of Lincoln, have both passed motions voicing opposition.
+Many groups opposed the closure of Grimsby Secondary School.
+The Town of Grimsby, as well as the Town of Lincoln, both passed motions voicing opposition.
 Niagara West-Glanbrook Member of Provincial Parliament Sam Oosterhoff, himself a recent high school graduate, has also voiced opposition to the amalgamation plans, and has spoken in the Ontario Legislative Assembly in favour of a moratorium on school closures.
 On Wednesday, March 29, students at South Lincoln High School walked out of class in protest over the closure and amalgamation plans (which affect South Lincoln High School as well as Grimsby Secondary School and Beamsville District Secondary School).